saptarishipandey/Non-alcoholic-beer/README.md

 * Python: Requests, BeautifulSoup4

 The entire project so far has allowed me to work on my web scraping, data manipulation, and principal component analysis skills.

+I've included code for the PCA based on the ratings people left for the NA Beers.
+This is the PCA visualization for the 20 competing NA Beers